siegerts/plumber-vue/README.md

 # plumber-vue

-Initial project structure illustrating the use of an R-based [Plumber API](https://github.com/rstudio/plumber) with a [Vue](https://vuejs.org/) frontend, using Vue CLI.
+Project structure showing the use of an R-based [Plumber API](https://github.com/rstudio/plumber) with a [Vue](https://vuejs.org/) frontend, using Vue CLI.

 ## Project Structure